nazunalika/linux-guide-and-hints/source/security/passwords.rst

 Backing your databases up to your phone
 ---------------------------------------

-We assume you've read our :doc:`IPhone </fedora/iphone>` article.
+We assume you've read our `iPhone <../fedora/iphone.html>`_ article.
 A typical mechanism for transferring files to your phone is to either use iTunes or the cloud.
 However, in addition to iTunes working poorly on Linux, I consider it to be user unfriendly bloatware.
 I also do not like using iCloud to avoid exposing myself to unnecessary risk.